microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     ![](images/GUID-2588BC61-2739-4821-BF2A-8EBBC69C45E8-low.png)

 Configuration for PIC Transparent UART was completed.
-Click [here](#rnbd-code-generation-&-compilation) for RNBD code generation and compilation section.
+Click [here](#rnbd-code-generation-&-compilation) for the RNBD code generation and compilation section.

 ## RNBD GPIO Based Connection Setup<a name="rnbd-gpio-based-connection-setup"></a>

-The RNBD device can use Bluetooth (BT) Status indication 1 and Bluetooth (BT) Status indication 2 pins to indicate the GPIO connection status.
-Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the status indication pins.
+The RNBD device can use Bluetooth (BT) Status Indication 1 and Bluetooth (BT) Status Indication 2 pins to indicate the GPIO connection status.
+Besides monitoring the connect message in the serial UART prints, this feature is useful when the host MCU can verify the BT connection status by monitoring the status indication pins.

 **Bluetooth (BT) Status Indication Pin Table:**